pdehaye/pdehaye.github.io/src/posts/when-sarkozy-met-coulibaly.rst

 Judging from the Liberation article, other photographers were there, for instance Giancarlo Gorassini for ABACA press.
 Unfortunately I do not have the (journalistic) credentials to check their online archives.

 I sourced this picture a few days ago already, and posted it on Twitter.
 Since, it has started circulating, mostly on Russian websites tied to conspiracy theories, and on the `Twitter account of Marco Bresolin <https://twitter.com/marcobreso/status/553580502444421120>`_.
-It was also shared by an Italian journalist (who picked it up 40 minutes after I did, presumably from my Twitter account).
+It was also shared by an Italian journalist (who picked it up 40 minutes after I did, presumably from my Twitter account), and shared onwards to at least one French far-right account.